Socio-economic change will come about when we realise that there is only one health

 Profesor de investigación del CSIC y profesor asociado de la Universidad Rey Juan Carlos

-Fernando Valladares is a research professor at the CSIC and associate professor at the Rey Juan Carlos University.
-Fernando Valladares holds a PhD in biology, is a researcher at the Spanish National Research Council and associate professor at the Rey Juan Carlos University in Madrid.
+Fernando Valladares holds a PhD in biology, is a researcher at the Consejo Superior de Investigaciones Científicas and an associate professor at the Universidad Rey Juan Carlos in Madrid.
 He is a highly cited scientist, with numerous research projects on the role of biodiversity and the impacts of climate change and human activity on ecosystems.
-In 2021 he received the Rey Jaume I Award, in the category of Environmental Protection, and the BBVA Foundation Environmental Communication Award.
-His concern for the environmental crisis has led him to actively disseminate information about the environmental crisis in various media and on his La Salud de la Humanidad channel on social networks.
-Both the details of his curriculum and all his informative production in multiple audiovisual formats and in press, radio and television can be found on his website: www.valladares.info
+In 2021 he received the Jaume I Award in the category of Environmental Protection and the BBVA Foundation Environmental Communication Award.
+His concern for the environmental crisis has led him to actively report on the environmental crisis in various media, on social networks (Twitter: @FernandoVallada, Linkedin: fernando-valladares-CSIC) and on his channel La Salud de la Humanidad on Instagram and Youtube.
+Details of his curriculum as well as all his informative production in multiple audiovisual formats and in press, radio and television can be found at www.fernando.valladares.info.

 Venue